gavinlyonsrepo/ERM19264_UC1609/README.md

 The Backlight should always be connected to 3.3V according to datasheets.

 This wiring Diagram from the manufacturer showing hardware setup connected to an ~8051 MCU.
-Showing both 5 and 3.3 volt systems.
+Showing both 5 volt and 3.3 volt systems.

 ![ ERM19264 ](https://github.com/gavinlyonsrepo/ERM19264_UC1609/blob/main/extras/image/connect.jpg)